Jun 4, 2021

 - Keep hand sanitizer nearby at all times

-If you’ve been injured at work, The Law Offices of Nathaniel F. Hansford, LLC will fight for you.
+If you’ve been injured at work, Hansford McDaniel – Workers’ Compensation Attorneys will fight for you.
 Our Atlanta workers’ compensation attorneys have decades of legal experience advocating for those injured across Georgia and helping them obtain maximum benefits.
 You have our word that we will do everything in our power to help you, too.